-In that analysis, the Circular Economy dimension plays an important role in the overall proportionality of the selection and weighting of RMOs.
+In that analysis, the Circular Economy dimension plays an important role in the overall proportionality of the selection and weightingdiscussion of the RMOs.

 The assessment of the Circular Economy impact can be tested using the following set of 3 Circular criteria: "reusability/recyclability", "preservation of functionality of the concerned substance allowing utilisation for the same use" and "Longevity of use".